 The problem?
 It seems that our brains are hardwired to react negatively to this sort of change.
 Particularly, sharp edges.
 When neuroscientists at NeuroFocus studied how volunteers’ eyes reacted to the new Gap logo, their findings showed that the new logo didn’t register as new or cool to the brain.

 For a company in the apparel business, a lack of style is a huge loss of brand value.

 A simple fix to this mistake would have been... to do absolutely nothing.
 Like Coca-Cola learned, don’t fix what isn’t broken.

 Despite Gap’s intentions, they tried to redesign a familiar logo and the results weren’t positive.
 When it comes to visual ad campaigns and logos, everything from the colors used to the font of the text can affect how we perceive things.
 Careful thought has to go into every visual element or else marketing campaigns could ride or die on something as trivial as an out-of-place line.

-Moral of the story is to always put a lot of thought into your marketing campaigns.
-Every business wants to go viral when it comes to content marketing, but make sure you are going viral for the right reason...not because of marketing fails like these that people just won’t forget.
+Every business wants to make a big impact or go viral, but make sure you are getting attention for the right reason - not because of marketing fails like these that people just won’t forget.

 What's the best way NOT to fail at marketing?
 Start with a solid strategy.
 Download our free marketing plan template to get started!